 \subsection{Entropy and stretch factors}

 For a pseudo-Anosov homeomorphism $F \colon S \to S$, the {\em stretch factor} or {\em dilatation} $\lambda(F)$ records the asymptotic growth rate for lengths of curves under iteration.
 That is,

-where $\ell$ is the length of the geodesic representative in any fixed metric on $S$ and $\gamma$ is any homotopically nontrivial curve on $S$.
+where $\ell(\cdot)$ is the length of the geodesic representative in any fixed metric on $S$ and $\gamma$ is any homotopically nontrivial curve on $S$.
 From the work of Fathi and Shub \cite[Expos\'e 10]{FLP}, $\log(\lambda(F))$ is the topological entropy $h(F)$ of $F$.
-Returning to the $3$--manifold $M$, we continue to assume that some (hence every) monodromy $F \colon S \to S$ for a primitive integral $u_0 \in H^1(M;\R)$ is pseudo-Anosov we let $\C_0 \subset \C_G$ denote the component containing $u_0$.
+Returning to the $3$--manifold $M$, we continue to assume that some (hence every) monodromy $F \colon S \to S$ for a primitive integral $u_0 \in H^1(M;\R)$ is pseudo-Anosov, and we let $\C_0 \subset \C_G$ denote the component of the f.g.~cone containing $u_0$.
 Fried \cite{FriedD} proved that the function which assigns to every $u \in \C_0$ the topological entropy $h(F_u)$ of the monodromy $F_u \colon S_u \to S_u$, extends to a continuous, homogeneous of degree $-1$ function

 for which the reciprocal $1/{\mathfrak h}$ is concave.
-See \cite{LO,Oertel,Mc} for other proofs and extensions of this result.\\
+See \cite{LO,Oertel,Mc} for other proofs and refinements of this result.\\

 Any $\fee\in \Out(F_N)$ also has a \emph{stretch factor} $\lambda(\fee)\ge 1$ defined as

 where $||w||_A$ denotes the cyclically reduced length of $w$ with respect to some fixed free basis $A$ of $F_N$.
 It is known that the above definition does not depend on the choice of $A$ and that the $\sup$ in the above formula is actually a $\max$.